neoflo/jupyter/README.md

 # jupyter

 ## This is collectionn of jupyter notebooks written in python and R, feel free to use them in any way you want
-## they only have one purpose: learning
+## They only have one purpose: learning